Alibakhshov/IP-Subnetting-Course/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions are welcome, please feel free to to make it better.
+Your contribution is **highly appreciated**

 If you have a suggestion that would make this better, please fork the repo and create a pull request.